EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-portfolio-M7MVP1.md

 After the scoring you should **make improvements** to your project, until you believe it satisfies all requirements.

-Only after you’ve done this should you proceed to **submit it to your coach** for review.
+When finished, (1) add a demo link and (2) comments in the worksheet before you **submit it to your coach** for review.

 ## Submit your exercise

 _Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise._

-Now go to your Student Dashboard and submit the **link to your portfolio** so your coach can review it and give you feedback.
+Now go to your Student Dashboard and submit the **copied worksheet** (including demo link and comments) so your coach can review it and give you feedback.

-Please note that you don't need to submit the worksheet, the link to your portfolio!

 ---